Azure-Samples/azure-search-python-samples/search-website/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This Python sample show you how to add document search to a web app.
+This Python sample shows you how to add document search to a web app.

 For this sample, you will use the Azure.Search.Documents library in the Azure SDK for Python to create, load, and query a search index containing the goodbooks-10k dataset, publicly available at [https://github.com/zygmuntz/goodbooks-10k](https://github.com/zygmuntz/goodbooks-10k).
 The search index runs on an [Azure Cognitive Search](https://docs.microsoft.com/azure/search/search-what-is-azure-search) service that you create.
 You can use the free tier for this sample.